EigenvoidDev/DBDCrypter/README.md

 python dbd_cdn_decryptor.py
 ```

-You will be prompted to enter the encrypted data.
-After submitting it and pressing "Enter," you will be asked to select a branch.
+You will be prompted to either enter the encrypted data manually or load it from a file.
+After doing so, you will be asked to select a branch.
 Type the key for your chosen branch and press "Enter."

 ## Updating Access Keys